 Day 11: Trek to Dharamsala/ Larke Phedi (4460 m) - 5 hours

 The trek from Samdo to Dharamshala will take 5 hours.
 You will pass along a glacier and then walk past a mesmerizing gorge along the way.
-LarkePhedi has only one lodge for accommodation thus a previous knowledge and information regarding the accommodation available is a must.
+LarkePhedi has only one lodge for accommodation thus previous knowledge and information regarding the accommodation available is a must.
 LarkePhedi is also called Larke Base Camp.
 Stay overnight.

 Day 12: Cross Larkya La (5106m) and trek to Bhimtang (3,720m) - 8 hours

 You will have to buckle up your trekking shoes since this is a challenging day.
-You will have to begin the climb towards a ridge and make to a small lake.
+You will have to begin the climb towards a ridge and make it to a small lake.
 You will eventually ascend to the Larke Pass.
 The last section of the pass is steeper, so, you will have to take immense care while walking in the area.
 You can take a good look at the breathtaking view from the Larke Pass.
 Views of Manaslu are visible along with the panoramic views of Himchuli, Annapurna II, Kangguru, and ChoeHimal surrounding the region.

-You will descend to Bimtang on the same day since sitting in such a high altitude is not suitable.
+You will descend to Bimtang on the same day since sitting at such a high altitude is not suitable.
 You will head to the north side of the Larkya Glacier.
 We walk across the moraines of the glacier.
 You will finally reach Bimtang after 8 to 9 hours of trekking.
 Stay overnight.

 Day 13 Trek to Tilche (2300m) - 7/8 hours

 You will walk on the downhill path towards Gho.
-You will walk past a beautiful forest of rhododendron, pines, and oaks.
+You will walk past a beautiful forest of rhododendrons, pines, and oaks.
 Tilche is a Gurung village, so you will get to intermingle with their culture and traditions.
 Stay overnight at Tilche.

-Day 14: Trek to Dharapani (1,930m) - 2hours, and drive to Besisahar (825m)-2/3 hours
+Day 14: Trek to Dharapani (1,930m) - 2 hours, and drive to Besisahar (825m)-2/3 hours

 Dharapani is situated on the Annapurna Circuit Trekking trail.
 Once you reach Dharapani, we will take a jeep to Besisahar.
 Along the way, you will see the riverside of Marsyangdi.
 Views of the different waterfalls and the Rocky Mountains can be observed along the way.
 You will reach Ghermu and eventually to the bottom of Bahundanda.
-Gradually you will pass Nagdi village and then towards Khudi and continue to Besisahar which is the headquarter of Lamjung district.
+Gradually you will pass Nagdi village and then towards Khudi and continue to Besisahar which is the headquarters of Lamjung district.
 It is a big city so you can roam around the area in the evening if you want.
 Stay overnight at the hotel.

 Day 15: Drive to Kathmandu (1,300m) - 7 hours